TERM DATES - 2023

 Ngā mihi mahana ki te kura o Paihia.
 Ki ngā whānau hou, nau mai, haere mai.
 Ki ngā whānau e noho tōnu mai, tēnā koutou, tēnā koutou, tēnā koutou katoa.
 Ngā mihi nui tēnei ki a koutou katoa.
 Welcome to Paihia School.
 Warm greetings to everyone – new families, continuing families, and friends.

 I am proud to be part of Paihia School within the wonderful Bay of Islands community.
-I have been here for six years now - times does fly when you are having fun!
+I have been here for nine years now - times does fly when you are having fun!

 Paihia School strives to provide a safe, happy environment that fosters individual self-esteem and encourages all of our children to reach their full potential.
 We welcome parents’ involvement in school programmes and teachers are happy to discuss children's progress with parents/caregivers whenever the need arises.
 We are committed to a partnership between home and school.
 I am living the dream when parents are in our school.